rkruegs123/jax-catalyst-design/README.md

 # February 16, 2024
 - did lots of experimenting: we're having lots of issues with interactions with other vertices
+- plan (next week):
+    --add loose springs between non-bonded spider base particles so that the spider stays sort of together/can't fully flatten out
-- plan (next week): cheat by only having the spider attract the vertex to bind, the physical analogy is adding a tag to the particle we want to pull off at a later time
+    --cheat by only having the spider attract the vertex to bind, the physical analogy is adding a tag to the particle we want to pull off at a later time